Suprema of L\'{e}vy processes: Introduction

 \section{Introduction}

-By a classical reflection argument, the supremum functional $M_t = \sup_{0 \le s \le t} X_s$ of the Brownian motion $X_t$ has truncated normal distribution, $\pr(M_t \ge x) = 2 \pr(X_t \ge x)$ ($x \ge 0$).
-A similar question for symmetric $\alpha$-stable processes was first studied by Darling~\cite{bib:d56}, and the case of general L{\'e}vy processes $X_t$ was addressed by Baxter and Donsker~\cite{bib:bd57}.
-Theorem~1 therein gives a formula for the double Laplace transform of the distribution of $M_t$, which for a \emph{symmetric} L{\'e}vy process $X_t$ with L{\'e}vy-Khintchin exponent $\Psi(\xi)$ reads \formula[eq:bd]{
+By a classical reflection argument, the supremum functional $M_t = \sup _{0 \le s \le t} X_s$ of the Brownian motion $X_t$ has truncated normal distribution, $\pr(M_t \ge x) = 2 \pr(X_t \ge x)$ ($x \ge0$).
+A similar question for symmetric $\alpha$-stable processes was first studied by Darling~\cite{bibd56}, and the case of general L{\'e}vy processes $X_t$ was addressed by Baxter and Donsker~\cite{bibbd57}.
+Theorem~1 therein gives a formula for the double Laplace transform of the distribution of $M_t$, which for a \emph{symmetric} L{\'e}vy process $X_t$ with L{\'e}vy--Khintchin exponent $\Psi(\xi)$ reads

-} Inversion of the double Laplace transform is typically a very difficult task.
-Apart from the Brownian motion case, an explicit formula for the distribution of $M_t$ was found for the Cauchy process (the symmetric $1$-stable process) by Darling~\cite{bib:d56}, for a compound Poisson process with $\Psi(\xi) = 1 - \cos \xi$ by Baxter and Donsker~\cite{bib:bd57} and for the Poisson process with drift by Pyke~\cite{bib:p59}.
+Inversion of the double Laplace transform is typically a very difficult task.
+Apart from the Brownian motion case, an explicit formula for the distribution of $M_t$ was found for the Cauchy process (the symmetric $1$-stable process) by Darling~\cite{bibd56}, for a compound Poisson process with $\Psi(\xi) = 1 - \cos\xi$ by Baxter and Donsker \cite {bibbd57} and for the Poisson process with drift by Pyke~\cite{bibp59}.

-The development of the fluctuation theory for L{\'e}vy processes resulted in many new identities involving the supremum functional $M_t$, see, for example, \cite{bib:b96, bib:d07, bib:k06, bib:s99}.
-There are numerous other representations for the distribution of $M_t$, at least in the stable case, see~\cite{bib:bdp08, bib:b73, bib:d56, bib:d87, bib:gj09, bib:gj10, bib:hk11, bib:hk09, bib:k10a, bib:k10, bib:mk10, bib:z64}.
-The main goal of this article is to give a more explicit formula for $\pr(M_t < x)$ and simple sharp bounds for $\pr(M_t < x)$ in terms of the L{\'e}vy-Khintchin exponent $\Psi(\xi)$ for a class of L{\'e}vy processes.
+The development of the fluctuation theory for L{\'e}vy processes resulted in many new identities involving the supremum functional $M_t$; see, for example,~\cite{bibb96,bibd07,bibk06,bibs99}.
+There are numerous other representations for the distribution of $M_t$, at least in the stable case; see \cite {bibbdp08,bibb73,bibd56,bibd87,bibgj09,bibgj10,bibhk11,bibhk09,bibk10a,bibk10,bibmk10,bibz64}.
+The main goal of this article is to give a more explicit formula for $\pr(M_t < x)$ and simple sharp bounds for $\pr(M_t < x)$ in terms of the L{\'e}vy--Khintchin exponent $\Psi(\xi)$ for a class of L{\'e}vy processes.
 Most estimates of the cumulative distribution function of $M_t$ are proved for very general L{\'e}vy processes, without symmetry assumptions.